 Acupuncture in Nepal

 LICENSED ACUPUNCTURIST AND HERBALIST

 Paige Hetherington, L.Ac. graduated with honors from Emperor’s College of Traditional Oriental Medicine in Santa Monica, CA. She is also a National Board Certified Diplomate of Acupuncture and Chinese Herbology.
 After completing her undergraduate studies at Cornell University, she received grants to document plants used by traditional healers in the tropical forests of Central America and the Caribbean.
 After these experiences, she felt compelled to further her knowledge of natural healing.
 Before starting acupuncture school, she trained as an Ashtanga Yoga instructor and combined the knowledge of eastern meditative practices with alternative medicine.
-Specialized training in Chinese Medicine includes Fertility, Cosmetic Acupuncture and End of Life Care.
-Paige draws upon over a decade of experience as a practitioner to provide her supremely balancing acupuncture treatments.
+Specialized training icludes Tibetan Buddhist healing ceremonies in the tradition of Machig Labdron and Hospice/end-of-life care.
+Paige draws upon over 15 years of experience as a practitioner to provide her supremely balancing treatments.

 WHY DAKINI ACUPUNCTURE?

 A dakini is a Tibetan meditational deity which represents the female embodiment of spiritual energy.
 She is a messenger of healing and wisdom.
 Acupuncture is a form of healing which addresses physical and emotional illnesses by balancing the body's meridians.
 Meridians are channels that conduct source energy.
 When there are disruptions in these energy flows, the body cannot heal itself.
 The resulting disease and discomfort needs to be addressed at the level of qi to restore balance on all levels.
 Dakini Acupuncture provides this subtle and powerful holistic medicine.
 All who come are treated with gentleness and compassion and supported in living a thriving and balanced lifestyle.